 Related party Transaction date Amount involved (Reals) Existing balance Amount (Reals) Duration Loan or other type of debt Interest rate charged Supplier Administradora de Cartões de Crédito S.A.
-07/15/2020 373,557.44 - 373,557.44 Undetermined No 0,0 Relationship with the issuer between the Company and Supplier Administr g complied with all applicable conditions preced • • Subject matter of the agreement Software service ftware service contracts (licenses, support and maintenance).
-Current contracts are readjusted annually according to the IPCA variation.
-Creditor or Debtor Creditor Collaterals and insurance N/A Termination or end The parties may t terminate the contract with 90 days' notice with out applying penalties, or due to non-payme ent by the customer and non- provision of services/access by the Company.
-Nature and purpose of operation N/A Company's contractual status Creditor Please specify n) Measures taken to address conflicts of interest established in the submitting it for e Furthermore, as The process for evaluating possible conflicts of interest in the transaction occurred following the following steps: (i) Detailing the characteristics of the transaction by the proposing area, based on the criteria established in the Related Party Transactions Policy; (ii) independent evaluation of the transaction by the Compliance and Legal areas, responsible for verifying compliance with the Policy requirements and submitting it for evaluation by the Statutory Audit Committee (CAE); (iii) Analysis and recommendation of the transaction by the CAE; and (iv) analysis and approval of the transaction by the Board of Directors.
-Furthermore, as established in the Policy, any person involved in the approval process who may have a potential private benefit or conflict of interest with the decision to be taken declares themselves prevented, explaining their involvement in the transaction and refraining from participating in discussions and deliberations. o) Demonstration of the strictly commutative nature of the agreed conditions or the appropriate compensatory payment he process was analyzed by the Compliance and Legal areas, and all information was submitted for evaluation by the Statutory Audit Committee and Board of Directors, following the activities established in olicy.
-The transaction was signed on a commutative basis and within market values, also considering Supplier as a strategic partner within the development of the Techfin pillar.
+07/15/2020 373,557.44 - 373,557.44 Undetermined Νο 0,0 Relationship with the issuer between the Company and Supplier Administr g complied with all applicable conditions preced • Subject matter of the agreement Software service contracts (licenses, support and maintenance). .
+Current contracts are readjusted annually according to the IPCA variation on.
+Creditor or Debtor Creditor Collaterals and insurance N/A Termination or end The parties may terminate the contract with 90 days' notice with out applying penalties, or due to non-payme ent by the customer and non- provision of services/access by the Company.
+Nature and purpose of operation N/A Company's contractual status Creditor Please specify n) Measures taken to address conflicts of interest established in the submitting it for e Furthermore, as evaluating possible conflicts of interest in the e Related Party Transactions Policy; (ii) indep evaluation by the Statutory Audit Committee ((established in the Policy, any person involve ning their involvement in the transaction and re endent evaluation of the transaction by th CAE); (iii) Analysis and recommendation of ed in the approval process who may hav e Compliance and Legal are the transaction by the CAE; a re a potential private benefit as, responsible for verifying ind (iv) analysis and approva compliance with the Po al of the transaction by t blicy requirements and he Board of Directors. o) Demonstration of the strictly commutative nature of the agreed conditions or the appropriate compensatory payment 1 · · · s analyzed by the Compliance and Legal area action was signed on a commutative basis and ctivities established in